The Main Prague Train Station

 There are no food/drink kiosks on the platforms of the Prague train station and smoking is not allowed.
 You exit the platform either via the North (Severni) or South (Jih) part of the station.
 Exit from the platforms can be via stairs, escalator or lift.
 There are two corridors currently open leading from the platforms to the main concourse.

 I put an Arriving at Prague Main Train Station video on the YouTube Channel.
 The Czech Railway Prague Main Station Website gives details on services at the station and their opening times.
 You can also see the Prague Main Station Platforms and Amenities Layout (pdf).
 If you have to store luggage then check the Prague Bag Storage post which details your options at the station and other places.
+If you want to be met by a private taxi company then here’s my Recommended Train Station Taxi Service.

 Arrival floor (first floor – upper concourse)